 Over the past few years, lack of security has been an issue of concern nationwide.
-In 2013, MHCFI was still struggling with the repercussions of low security levels that resulted in losses for the company.
-However, MHCFI managed to improve security in 2014, reporting a significant decrease in the number of robberies affecting the business.
-Predictably, new challenges have emerged which we are planning on facing this upcoming year.
+In 2013, MHCFI was still struggling with the repercussions of the low levels of security that resulted in losses on the company's behalf.
+However, MHCFI managed to overcome security obstacles in 2014, reporting a significant decrease in the number of robberies occurring in connection to the business.
+New challenges have certainly emerged, which we are planning on facing this upcoming year.

-The Economic Challenge
+The Economic Challenge:

 As of 2015, Egypt continues to experience many economic challenges.
 One of the most persistent problems is the steady increase in inflation.
-This increase reflects directly on the purchasing power of the consumer, putting pressure on affordable brands more appropriate to decreased consumer purchasing power.
-Despite the problems posed by increasing inflation, Egypt still lacks effective policies to counter this particular threat.
+This increase reflects directly on the purchasing power of the consumer, putting pressure on more affordable brands appropriate to decreased consumer purchasing power.
+Despite the problems posed by increasing inflation, Egypt still lacks effective policies to counter this threat.

 There is also the issue of lack of availability of USD in the formal currency markets.
-This kind of situation forces businesses like ours, that require USD to purchase imported goods, to deal with the informal or 'black' market.
-This affects profitability due to the added cost of buying dollars at higher rates than those officially quoted.
+This creates a situation where businesses like ours that require USD to purchase imported goods are forced to deal with the informal or 'black' market.
+This affects profitability due to the added cost of buying dollars at higher rates than the officially quoted price.